bugzilla/bugzilla/docs/en/rst/installing/post-install-config.rst

   cookiebase.
 If your Bugzilla is at the root of your domain, you don't need to change the default value.

-You will also need to tell Bugzilla how to :ref:`send email <email>`.

 You may want to put your email address in the :param:`maintainer` parameter in the :guilabel:`General` section.
 This will then let people know who to contact if they see problems or hit errors.